bafang bbshd review

 bafang bbshd motor

-Out of the thirty kits I have installed, there have been three controller failures and one hall sensor failure.
-Generally speaking, this motor is very reliable and seems to put up with a lot of abuse.
-Most of the installations I have carried out have used 52v batteries which when fully charged are around 58.8v, this is very close to the motor controller’s maximum operating voltage of 60v.
-The only controller failures I’ve had, have been on bikes that had a 52v battery fitted.
+Out of the thirty kits I have installed, three controller failures and one hall sensor failure occurred.
+Generally speaking, this motor is reliable and seems to endure much abuse.
+Most installations I have carried out have used 52v batteries, which, when fully charged, are around 58.8v; this is very close to the motor controller’s maximum operating voltage of 60v.
+My only controller failures have been on bikes with a 52v battery fitted.
 I have never had any issues with the motors that used 48v batteries.

 The motor still uses a nylon primary gear, that can degrade over time (particularly with heavy use).
 Replacements are easy enough to find, and there are plenty of good tutorials on YouTube for stripping this motor down.